Punktum-dk/epp-service-specification/README.md

 <a id="poll-and-messages"></a>
 #### Poll and Messages

-As described above the creation of domain names is not synchronous, after the successfull creation of a domain request, resulting in a pending state, will have to be probed using the poll command.
+As described above the creation of domain names is not synchronous, after the  creation of a domain request, resulting in a pending state, will have to be probed using the poll command.

 The outcome can be one of two, please see the examples below:

-<a id="create-domain-poll-message-for-succesful-creation"></a>
+<a id="create-domain-poll-message-for-successful-creation"></a>
-##### create domain poll message for succesful creation
+##### create domain poll message for successful creation

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>